Hands-on Activity Creative Engineering Design:

 Activity Extensions

-Place a ramp about 6 inches away from the bottom of the rain gutters, as shown in Figure 2.
+- Place a ramp about 6 inches away from the bottom of the rain gutters, as shown in Figure 2.
 Place a fan flat on the ground blowing air upwards.
 Have students run their model cars down the gutters and jump them off the ramp.
-Mark where each car lands.
-Discuss why specific cars jumped well and others did not.
+Measure how far where each car lands from the end of the ramp.
+Discuss why some cars jumped farther than other cars.

 Subscribe